 You might have more than one TV, and if that’s the case, try selling one.
 Or two!
-Selling a used TV can be pretty lucrative depending on how large it is, the brand name, and how good its condition is; you can bring in $50-$1500 for this.
+Selling a used TV might be pretty lucrative depending on how large it is, the brand name, and how good its condition is.

 Speakers are nice, but maybe they don’t fit your lifestyle anymore.
 Do you have some speakers lying around that you rarely use or are willing to part with?
 This site can help you get an accurate price to see if it’s worth selling.